philippeyao123/PERSONAL-PROJECTS/Commodity/European Power Fair Value/README.md

 └── requirements-paper.txt
 ```

-## AI commentary
+## Commentary

-`src/ai_commentary.py` can turn pipeline-computed values into a short desk
+`src/commentary.py` can turn pipeline-computed values into a short desk
 note.
 It is isolated from the scientific calculations:

 - the language model never computes paper numbers;